CAPTRSTEAM/survey-app/survey-taker/TESTING_GUIDE.md

 ### 1. **Platform Mode Testing**

 #### Setup
-1. Deploy the survey app to the platform
+1. Deploy the survey app to the platform (or run locally with `?apiUrl=&token=` overrides).
-2. Ensure platform provides valid `token` and `url` in CONFIG message
+2. Confirm `token` and `url` reach the iframe (watch for the CONFIG message or provider update logs).
-3. Verify platform supports `/api/gameData` endpoint
+3. Ensure `/api/gameData` **and** `/api/events` are reachable.

 #### Test Cases

 **A. Successful Survey Completion**
-1. Complete a survey with various question types
+1. Complete a survey with multiple question types.
-2. Verify console shows: "Survey data saved to database successfully via /api/gameData endpoint"
+2. Verify the Network tab shows `POST /api/gameData` and `POST /api/events` with 2xx responses.
+3. Inspect the `data` payload to confirm it contains the survey structure, answers, timestamps, and session metadata.
-3. Check platform database for saved survey data
+4. Spot-check the platform database for the saved record.
-4. Verify data structure matches expected GameDataDTO format

 **B. Partial Survey Completion**
-1. Start a survey but don't complete all questions
+1. Start a survey but stop before the final section.
-2. Verify `createAppData` is NOT called
+2. Confirm no `/api/gameData` call is triggered.
-3. Complete the survey
+3. Complete the survey.
-4. Verify `createAppData` IS called with complete data
+4. Confirm `/api/gameData` is now called with full data.

 **C. Database Failure Fallback**
-1. Temporarily disable platform database
+1. Simulate a failing database (return 500 from `/api/gameData`).
-2. Complete a survey
+2. Complete a survey.
-3. Verify console shows: "Database endpoint not yet implemented, using postMessage fallback"
-4. Verify fallback postMessage is sent
-5. Check platform receives survey completion data
+3. Watch for a single warning in the console.
+4. Confirm `window.parent.postMessage({ type: 'SURVEY_COMPLETE', … })` fires and the thank-you screen still appears.

 ### 2. **Answer Type Testing**